empty-interface/goadmin/README.md

 # GoAdmin
-GoAdmin is an administration tool for several dbms's
+GoAdmin is an administration tool for several dbms's written in go

 ## Table of contents
 * [Supported drivers/dbms's](#supported-drivers)